open-quantum-safe/liboqs-dotnet/README.md

-liboqs-csharp
+liboqs-dotnet
 =============

-**liboqs-csharp** is a .NET wrapper in C# for liboqs, providing quantum-resistant cryptographic algorithms.
+**liboqs-dotnet** is a .NET wrapper in C# for liboqs, providing quantum-resistant cryptographic algorithms.

 Overview
 --------